dentarg/auth0-blog/_posts/2017-06-07-developing-restful-apis-with-kotlin.markdown

 }
 ```

 In this case, the only difference when compared to `CustomerRepository` is that we defined a method called `findByUsername`.
-This method will be used by our home made solution to find users by their usernames.
+This method will be used by our homegrown solution to find users by their usernames.
 Now the last class, `SignUpController.kt`, will be created in the `controller` package with the following code:

 ```kotlin
 package com.auth0.samples.kotlinspringboot.controller